 Thereโs also a big difference between โIโd like to feel fitterโ and โI want to be a role model for my kids, I struggle to keep up with them and they are only toddlers.
 I worry about what it will be like when they want to kick a ball aroundโ

 You may get the same workout program in either scenario.
 But at your toughest moments if you want your online PT to be able to remind you of what youโre doing this for, then they need to know the real reasons.
-The politically correctly safe motivators just won’t land the same, because they aren’t truly what’s driving you.
+The politically correct, safe motivators just won’t land the same, because they aren’t truly what’s driving you.

 This circles back to the idea of choosing the right coach to support you in the first place.
 There are qualified personal trainers, and then there are expert fitness coaches able to get the best out of their clients.
 There is more to getting results in fitness than designing an effective workout.